davidgsd/AllScan/README.md

 I have received many Thank You's and offers for a cup of coffee or other small donation, which are much appreciated, initially though I would ask that any contributions be directed to AllStarLink.org, who have put in many years of work maintaining the free & open-source ASL ecosystem, and who have a lot of overhead expenses.
 See [this link](https://donorbox.org/allstarlink-donations?amount=24&default_interval=a&utm_campaign=donate_4&utm_source=allscan) to donate to Allstarlink Inc. If in addition to supporting ASL you did also want to contribute to AllScan feel free to send anything by paypal or venmo to chc_media at yahoo dot com.
 Even $1 does help cover web server expenses and enable me to spend more time on further development.
 Thank you for your support, and with helping spread the word about AllScan and ASL.

 # Road Map
+As of version 0.65, AllScan implements all the main features I originally planned, and works very well for the use case of personal nodes that have one or two primary users and/or a small number of occasional other users.
+A future version of AllScan will add better support for a larger number of simultaneous web-client users (which will require ASL stats caching so that numerous web-clients would not each be making separate ASL stats requests which would significantly slow down the stats scanning functions).
+However this is not a common use case and I have not had any requests to support this so it's not currently a priority.
+AllScan will also at some point more fully support nodes with more than one node number eg. allowing the local node to be selected from a select box control, however this has also not yet been requested.
+Other changes planned:
 1. Enhanced Favorites management features, saving favorites in AllScan DB rather than in other folders, editing favorites text, reordering table
 2. Enhanced stats features, caching of stats data to AllScan DB
 3. Other features that are highly requested or that seem like a good fit